oyranos-cms/oyranos-cms.github.io/wiki/Ghostscript.md

 Probably use the -w option to preserve 16-bit images.

 The above approach is dependent on Ghostscript's Postscript interpreter.
+It uses internally CIEXYZ as PCS.
+There are clear issues, when it comes to bigger gamut differences.
+Thus it is not useable to convert to big gamut devices such as the K3 ink jets and other photo printers.

 Links
 -----